How To Prepare

-See below for PPE reading suggestions, advice on preparing for the TSA and how to write a PPE personal statement, and guidance on which subjects to take at A-Level or equivalent.
+See below for reading suggestions, advice on preparing for the TSA, and guidance on writing a PPE personal statement.
+For advice on which subjects to take at A-Level or equivalent, refer to the admissions requirements table and the course webpage (admissions requirements tab) on the University website.

 Applicants are not expected to have studied any philosophy, politics, or economics at school, but should be interested in the three subjects and be prepared to put their minds to problems of philosophy, politics, and economics presented to them.
 We recommend that applicants read widely around the three subjects to help prepare for applying.
 PPE tutors will look for commitment and motivation to the course, as well as evidence of academic potential.
 They will want to know that a student has really engaged with the three subjects and has a passion for studying them.
 We also recommend that applicants obtain a reasonable grasp of the workings of the social and political world in which we live.
 Reading a good quality daily newspaper is crucial to a successful application, along with watching and listening to news and current affairs programmes.
 Below are some useful introductory texts for the three PPE disciplines.